Best places to dive with Sharks

 Egypt

-Elphinstone | Daedalus | St Johns: These three islands are located off the Egyptian Red Sea coast and usually visited during a liveaboard trip departing from Marsa Alam.
+Elphinstone | Daedalus | St. Johns: These three islands are located off the Egyptian Red Sea coast and are usually visited during a liveaboard trip from Marsa Alam.
 Each island offers its own unique shark experience.
 Elphinstone and Daedalus are drift dives with steep walls.
-These islands are prime shark habitats, yet the diving can be tricky and you have to have a decent level of diving to really enjoy these dives.
-The best season in which you may encounter the impressive Oceanic Whitetip is between October and December, alongside which species such as Hammerheads, Tiger Sharks and Silvertips are sighted frequently and if you are super lucky a rare Thresher sharks may appear from the deep.
-The third site is that of St Johns, a collection of reefs which are extremely healthy, supporting giant Gorgonians and Black Corals.
-On the west side it is highly likely you will find Hammerheads, Silvertips and Grey Reef sharks, the diving here is suitable for all levels.
+These islands are prime shark habitats, yet diving can be tricky, and you must have a decent level of diving to enjoy these dives.
+The best season in which you may encounter the impressive Oceanic Whitetip is between October and December, alongside which species such as Hammerheads, Tiger Sharks, and Silvertips are sighted frequently.
+If you are lucky, rare Thresher sharks may appear from the deep.
+The third site is that of St Johns, a collection of reefs that are incredibly healthy, supporting giant Gorgonians and Black Corals.
+On the west side, you will likely find Hammerheads, Silvertips, and Grey Reef sharks; the diving here suits all levels.

 Bahamas

-Galapagos Islands, Malpelo Island and Costa Rica's Cocos Island
+Galapagos Islands, Malpelo Island, and Costa Rica's Cocos Island

-These Islands form what is known as the Hammerhead Triangle, which is drawn between Cocos Island, Galapagos Islands and Malpelo Island.
+These Islands form what is known as the Hammerhead Triangle, which is drawn between Cocos Island, Galapagos Islands, and Malpelo Island.

-- Cocos Island (Costa Rica)
+Cocos Island (Costa Rica)

-- Galapagos Islands (Ecuador)
+Galapagos Islands (Ecuador)

 Phillippines

-Malapascua's, Monad Shoal: Monad Shoal is an underwater island, 20 meters deep which has a 200meter drop-off.
-The Thresher shark is a pelagic shark and is critically endangered, which means there are few areas in the world in which you have a high chance of finding them.
-The Monad Shoal is an exception, it acts as a cleaning station, early in the morning the sharks come to the shoal to be cleaned, which is when we the dives head out perfect for photographic opportunities.
-These sharks are extremely shy so it is advised to be calm and quiet underwater, also to remain in the area for a few days in order to increases your chances of encountering them.
+Malapascua's Monad Shoal: Monad Shoal is an underwater island 20 meters deep with a 200-meter drop-off.
+The Thresher shark is a pelagic shark and is critically endangered, meaning there are few areas in the world where you have a high chance of finding them.
+The Monad Shoal is an exception - it acts as a cleaning station.
+Early in the morning, the sharks come to the shoal to be cleaned, which is when we head out, perfect for photographic opportunities.
+These sharks are very timid, so it is advised to be calm and quiet underwater and remain in the area for a few days to increase your chances of encountering them.
+As with all wild animals, sharks should never be underestimated; ensure you listen to your local dive guide to get the most out of the experience.
+Our oceans are fragile, and if we all work together to protect what we love, hopefully, these hotspots and healthy underwater ecosystems will continue supporting an abundance of shark species for many generations to come.

 Other shark hotspots